According to a study, reducing the number of calories consumed each day would reduce the risk of death and cell aging.

 A phenomenon observed in animals and now confirmed in humans

 In the past, researchers had conducted similar studies on animals before conducting tests on humans.
 However, it turns out that the same results had been observed in animals.
-One of the most important points about both types of studies is that in no case were the volunteers suffering from malnutrition.
+One of the most important points regarding both types of studies is that in no case were the volunteers suffering from malnutrition.

 Nevertheless, increased monitoring of the health of those concerned was required.
 Indeed, the researchers had to make sure they had the recommended dose of nutrients to avoid any immediate health problems.
 If the restriction of calories consumed had no impact on sleep, quality of life or cognitive performance of patients, one detail must be taken into account.
 In effect, it was very difficult for the volunteers to respect this 25% reduction.